Michael-Mikhail/JS/React/Animalproject/animals/READMEMIHAEL.md

-this project focus on event system and state
+this project focus on handler and  state

+state = data that change as the user interacts with our app when this data changes react will update content on the screen automatically